chmurson/battery-history/README.md

 Tracks Macbook's battery stats throughout time.

-After installation, it registers a deamon, that is launched once per day to save current battery stats.
-The more time passes from the installation there more data will be presented by the tool.
+After installation, it registers a Launchd agent, that runs once per day to save current battery stats.
+The more time passes from the tool installation the more data will be available.

 #### Demo
 ![Demo Gif](https://chmurson.github.io/battery-history/demo.gif)